 Getting into the hobby of miniature painting isn’t hard.
 Not really.
 All you need a model, paint, and brush.
 Dabble a bit of your imagination, some motivation, too, and you’re in!

-I hope you’ve enjoyed this overview of miniature painting starter sets and found this information useful.
+I hope you’ve enjoyed this overview of model paint sets and found this information useful.
 If still you’re unsure whether this hobby is for you, or what to buy to get started, let me know your thoughts below.

 I’d love to help.
 And, if you have any feedback for this article or ideas for more, leave me note! 😃

-Summary of 10 awesome miniature painting sets for beginner painters:
+Summary: top 10 best miniature painting sets for beginner painters

 |Reaper Miniatures Master Series Paints Starter Set for Mini Figures||